CadenFinley/CJsShell/README.md

 CJ's Shell (cjsh) is a custom login shell with out of the box power.
 It comes with features like a built-in AI assistant who only offers help when you ask for it, a powerful plugin engine with a versatile language-agnostic plugin API, highly customizable themes, and a vibrant color engine.

-## Why Should YOU Choose CJ's Shell?
+## Why Should You Choose CJ's Shell?

 CJ's Shell combines the familiarity of traditional POSIX shells with modern developer-focused features: